CrossRealms/Splunk-Integration-for-Lansweeper/TA-lansweeper-add-on-for-splunk/README.md

 RELEASE NOTES
 -------------
 Version 1.3.2 (Oct 2023)
-* Fixed the token expired issue (Account reconfiguration is required to resume the data collection).
+* Fixed the token expired issue
     * What was the issue?: The access token was not getting renewed because the Lansweeper API now returns 401 status code when token is not valid.
 Earlier it was returning 400 status code.
+    *  Account reconfiguration is required only if the data collection does not auto resume after addon upgrade.

 Version 1.3.1 (Sep 2022)
 * Handled the Lansweeper API issue.